Aw8Club88/Address/README-MY.md

 ------------------------------------------------

 Please bookmark this page in your browser to prevent losing our trace.<br>
-**Since some organizations might block our website, to avoid losing contact with us, we recommend that you bookmark this link.**
+**As some organizations may block our website, we suggest you bookmark this link to ensure you get our latest web address.**

 https://github.com/Aw8Club88/Address/blob/main/README-MY.md